 - If paid by credit card a copy of the record check will be emailed to you as soon as it is complete.
 Additionally, the original will be placed in the mail to you.

 - If you choose to pay by debit or choose not to provide a credit card number, you will be contacted once your record check results are ready for pick-up.
-We will set up a date and time to attend the detachment to make the payment and pick up your results.

 - If you have been involved in a collision, please download this Collision Statement or by requesting it via the email noted above.